 Mochi is essentially ice cream.
 The ice cream is formed into balls and covered in a sweet dough.
 The dough gives the whole treat an amazing texture as it is chewy and malleable.
 And the ice cream that it covers can some in any flavor you can imagine, including red bean.

 This Hawaiian hot weather treat is essentially just sugary flavoring delivered to your taste buds via a vehicle.
 That vehicle is ice.
-It’s a lot like those ice pops that you keep in your fridge during a mainland summer, except better.
+It’s a lot like that ice pops that you keep in your fridge during a mainland summer, except better.
 Way better.

 The difference lies in the texture.
 Ice is literally shaved to make for a flaky, delicate snow cone.
 This gives the dessert an airy texture, almost like cotton candy made out of ice.
 The ice is then drenched in syrup, and the syrup can come in a variety of different flavors.

 The best Hawaiian shave ice is made from locally sourced and fresh ingredients.
 The syrup won’t have any artificial coloring or preservatives to make for a healthy-ish treat.
-That means the best Hawaiian shave ice flavors come from the islands themselves, like passion fruit (lilikoi), coconut, guava, pineapple, mango and star fruit.
+That means the best Hawaiian shave ice flavors come from the islands themselves, like passion fruit (lilikoi), coconut, guava, pineapple, mango, and star fruit.
 And you can even mix and match syrups to come up with your own unique flavor profile.
 And if it’s offered, try adding a scoop of ice cream to your shave ice for a delectable treat.